Book today to get 10% discount off the tour price Find out more

-On day 21 we travel to Zanzibar Island on our optional excursion.
-From Dar es Salaam we take a ferry across to the Spice Island, where we spend the next three nights.
+On day 21 we travel to Zanzibar Island from Dar es Salaam, taking a ferry across to the Spice Island, where we spend the next three nights.

 Zanzibar has a colourful history, as one of the major bases for exploring new territories in East Africa and an important stop on the old trade route between east and west.